Geographypods.com - School Geography

 Objective: To find out about the three main ways that height can be shown on maps and to create our own Cereal Island.

-Starter - Watch the video underneath - Learn about Contours with Simon King.
+Starter - Watch the first video underneath - Learn about Contours with Simon King.

-Task 1 - Turn to page 102-103 of Foundations.
+Task 1 - Turn to page 102-103 of Foundations (or page 32 of the embedded book below).
 Read the information carefully and then complete this worksheet.

 Task 2 - Mix of skills.
-Complete the 'Extras' section at the bottom of page 103 of Foundations book.
+Complete the 'Extras' section at the bottom of page 103 of Foundations book (or activities 1 & 2 from page 33 of the embedded book below).

 Task 3 - Mix and Match.
 Complete this worksheet that shows you how to interpret contour lines.
 When you have finished test yourself with this mini test.
 How did you do?